carmencheong/waze.clone/README.md

 - this app was two week sprint , 45 hours in total.
 If it was a real app, I would add the following:
 - redux global state managment
 - component folder for all the components.
+- More navgiation animation.
+- Real-time tracking for user destinations
+- Recommending places based on user location.